ameliazsabrina/journalshe/README.md

 ## 📞 Support

-For support, email [your-email] or create an issue in the repository.
+For support, email azakiyasabrina@gmail.com or create an issue in the repository.

 ---